survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 * [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) has been designed to avoid issues with mixed path naming.
 A path that is valid on macOS, might not be that on Windows.
 If you work in a mixed environment, this plugin can be handy.
 * [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your *package.json* as you import new packages to your project.
 It's almost magical this way.
 * [system-bell-webpack-plugin](https://www.npmjs.com/package/system-bell-webpack-plugin) rings the system bell on failure instead of letting webpack fail silently.
 * [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
-It captures common errors and displays them in a more friendly manner, hence the name.
+It captures common errors and displays them in a friendlier manner, hence the name.
 * [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
 Take care with Continuous Integration (CI) systems like Travis, though, as they might clobber the output.
 Webpack provides `webpack.ProgressPlugin` for the same purpose.
 No nyan there, though.
 * [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
 If you prefer clear visual output, this one will come in handy.